Red Teaming Deep Neural Networks with Feature Synthesis Tools: Discussion

 \section{Discussion}

-\textbf{Rigorous benchmarking will be important for guiding progress in useful directions.} Under our benchmark, different of methods performed very differently.
-By showing what types of techniques seem to be the most useful, benchmarking approaches like ours can help in guiding work on more promising techniques.
-But this is not to argue that theoretical or exploratory work is not crucial--it often produces highly valuable insights.

-\textbf{Not all interpretability tools are equally competitive for practical debugging.} Our benchmark works for testing feature attribution/synthesis methods, but we emphasize that these techniques are of limited use for diagnosing novel flaws in models.
-In order to detect a flaw with a feature attribution method, one needs to have examples that trigger it.
-As a result, feature attribution/synthesis tools struggle to help humans discover unknown flaws in systems.
-In general, using feature attribution/synthesis to solve the type of problem addressed in \secref{sec:benchmarking_feature_synthesis} would be very difficult.
-The only example of which we know where feature attribution methods were successfully used for a similar task is from \citet{ziegler2022adversarial}, who only used it for guiding humans in a local search for adversarial examples.

-Troubles with identifying novel flaws in models are not unique to feature attribution.
-Most interpretability tools are only equipped to explain what a model does for individual examples or on a specific data distribution \cite{raukur2022toward}.
-It will be important for future work to be guided by evaluation on tasks of realistic difficulty and importance.
+\textbf{Feature attribution/saliency tools struggle with debugging, but feature synthesis tools are competitive.} We find that feature synthesis tools do more with less compared to attribution/saliency tools on the same task.
+Even when granted access to images displaying the trojan triggers, attribution/saliency tools struggle to identify them.
+In some prior works, feature attribution tools have been used to find bugs in models, but prior examples of this have been limited to guiding \emph{local} searches in input space to find adversarial text for language models \cite{li2018textbugger, ren2019generating, ziegler2022adversarial}.
+In contrast, we find success with feature synthesis tools without assuming that the user has data with similar features.

-\textbf{There is significant room for improvement.} Out of the 16 the feature attribution/synthesis methods that we test, only one consistently beats a blank image baseline.
-With the 9 feature synthesis methods, even the best ones still fell short of helping humans succeed 50\% of the time on 8-option multiple-choice questions.
-Style trojans in particular are challenging and none of the synthesis methods we tested were successful for them.
-Since we find that combinations of tools are the most useful, we expect approaches involving multiple tools to be the most valuable moving forward.
+\textbf{There is significant room for improvement under this benchmark.} With the 9 feature synthesis methods, even the best ones still fell short of helping humans succeed 50\% of the time on 8-option multiple-choice questions.
+Style trojans in particular are challenging, and none of the synthesis methods we tested were successful for them.
+Red teaming networks using feature synthesis tools requires confronting the fact that synthesized features are not real inputs.
+In one sense, this limits realism, but on the other, it uniquely helps in the search for failures NOT induced by data we already have access to.
+Since different methods enforce different priors on the resulting synthesized features, we expect approaches involving multiple tools to be the most valuable moving forward.
 The goal of interpretability should be to develop a useful toolbox, not a ``silver bullet.''
-Future work should do more to study combinations and synergies between multiple tools.
+Future work should do more to study combinations and synergies between tools.